Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/1 - Intents.md

 Once an intent has been created, you can begin editing it to add various categories for text based on the purpose of the user's message.
 Use the following steps to edit intents.

 1. From the Intents Manager page, click on the Edit icon corresponding to the intent you wish to modify.
-2. You are directed to a new page where you can provide example messages and reponses for each intent.
+2. You are directed to a new page where you can provide example messages and responses for each intent.
 This is illustrated in the following image.

 ![add intent examples and responses](../../../static/img/intent-examples.PNG)